 The Town is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees, and natural disasters for which the Town carries commercial insurance.
 The Town purchases commercial insurance to cover the various risks.
 Retention of risks is limited to those risks that are uninsurable and deductibles ranging from \$250 to \$2,500 per occurrence.
 The Town has not significantly reduced insurance coverage during the past three fiscal years.
-There were no settled claims which exceeded insurance coverage during the fiscal years ended September 30, 2016, 2017, and 2018.
+There were no settled claims which exceeded insurance coverage during the fiscal years ended September 30, 2017and 2018.
+As discussed below, certain settled claims exceeded insurance coverage during the fiscal year ended September 30, 2019.